Kneeboard: Background

 Towed kneeboarding is an offshoot of kneeboard surfing; kneeboard riders compete tricks, and expression session events.
-Towed kneeboards have a padded deck contoured to the shape of the shins and knees and a strap holds the rider to the board.
-Towed kneeboarding declined in popularity with the advent of wakeboarding and other modern watersports; however, it still enjoys popularity among water skiers and newer models of the kneeboard are still in production.
-A kneeboard is a good piece of equipment to start out on for boat-towed sports—the low center of gravity often makes it easier to get up on than a waterski or wakeboard, which both require standing up.
+Towed kneeboards have a padded deck contoured to the shape of the shins and knees and a strap holds the rider in place.
+Towed kneeboarding declined in popularity with the advent of wakeboarding and other modern watersports.
+However, it still enjoys popularity among water skiers and newer models of the kneeboard remain in production.
+A kneeboard is a good piece of equipment to start with for boat-towed sports.
+The low center of gravity often makes it easier to use than a waterski or wakeboard, which both require standing up.

 Surf kneeboard innovators include George Greenough, Steve Lis, Peter Crawford and Ron Romanosky.
 Till Wipperfuerth is one of the actual top performers in kneeboarding, since he became champion of the Tunilake Kneeboard Masters.